null8626/python-weather/README.md

 # python-weather
-A free and pythonic weather API wrapper made in python.
+A free and asynchronous weather API wrapper made in python.

 ## Simple Usage
 ```py